ggegoge/PyTDM/README.md

 # PyTDM
-ie. __Pytońska treść do mowy__ which is Polish for _Python Text To Speech_.
-Package for turining text written in Polish into speech.
+ie. __Pytońska treść do mowy__ which is Polish for _Python Text to Speech_.
+Package for turning text written in Polish into speech.

-Both for standard python and for iOS.
+Both for standard Python3 and for iOS.

 ### ok but why
-This lil library was designed in order to assure that people programming for Pollacks have some sort of a offline-working _text to speech_ python software.
+This lil library was designed in order to assure that people programming for Pollacks have some sort of an offline-working _text to speech_ python software.
 For English speaking people there already is the [`pyttsx3`](https://pypi.org/project/pyttsx3/) library which provides such functionalities.
 If you want your programme to _talk_ you simply run few commands